brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 Since most streams are cold by default, every subscription will trigger the **producer** of these streams.
 The execution of the producer logic on every subscription, might not be what we want if we have multiple subscriptions.
-Eg. Subscribing to angular its `http.get()` multiple times will actually perform multiple xhr calls.
+Eg. Subscribing to Angular its `http.get()` multiple times will actually perform multiple xhr calls.
 The following example will triger the xhr call twice because `numberOfUsers$` depends on `users$`.

 ```typescript